NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Maximum number of open settings panels (0=“unlimited”)**

-This property holds the maximum number of settings panels that can be held by the properties dock at the same time.The special value of 0 indicates there can be an unlimited number of panels opened.
+This property holds the maximum number of settings panels that can be held by the properties dock at the same time.
+The special value of 0 indicates there can be an unlimited number of panels opened.

 **Value increments based on cursor position**